 First of all, you would need a valid national or international driving license.

-To receive your Sri Lankan Driver's License on arrival, we will ask you to send us a copy of your driver's licence, passport and a clear coloured picture at least 2 weeks before departure.
+To receive your Sri Lankan Driver's License on arrival, you will receive an email with a form to complete in the 2 weeks before departure.
 One driver's license per tuk tuk is included in the price, but you can opt for more in the registration form.

 On day 1, you will get some tuk tuk drivers classes from a local instructor who will teach you the do's and the don'ts of tuk tuk driving.

 What with mechanical problems?

 Every vehicle will be thoroughly inspected by a professional team of mechanics.
 In the unlikely event that you would have a mechanical problem we will have a 24/7 support service available on site.